Buying and selling manufactured homes

 Home owner responsibilities

-Home owners wishing to sell a residential park home also have responsibilities and must follow a number of steps.
+Home owners wishing to sell a manufactured home also have responsibilities and must follow a number of steps.

 Being appointed to sell